MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Balabag_Espina_Daily Food and Nutrition Dataset/README.md

     - `80% Training set`
     - `20% Testing set`

-  - With stratification, meaning the distribution of meal types is preserved in both sets.
+  - <p align="justify"> With stratification, meaning the distribution of meal types is preserved in both sets.
 This ensures fair and balanced evaluation of the model’s performance.